Consumer Goods | United States

 Reynolds American (“Reynolds American”) is the parent company of R.J.
 Reynolds Tobacco Company, Santa Fe Natural Tobacco Company, American Snuff Company, Niconovum USA, Niconovum AB, and R.J.
 Reynolds Vapor Company.

-WSD Capital Management announced its short position in Reynolds American in September 2016.
+WSD Capital Management announced its short position in Reynolds American on September 11, 2016.
 While the company’s management deemed 2015 the cigarette industry’s best year in terms of volume since 2006, we believe U.S. sales and margins have peaked due to the company’s failure to gain traction with consumers in the growing electronic cigarette segment.

 In October 2016, the company disclosed that its third-quarter sales and profits trailed sell-side forecasts for the fourth consecutive quarter.
 This announcement was followed by the announcement of British American Tobacco’s (“BAT”) proposed takeover of Reynolds American.
 The transaction is expected to close in the third quarter of 2017.